MaskCLIP: Masked Self-Distillation Advances Contrastive Language-Image Pretraining: Conclusion

 We present MaskCLIP, a new VL pretraining framework that incorporates masked self-distillation into VL contrastive.
 We point out that masked self-distillation learns local semantics, fitting nicely to the VL contrastive that aims to learn global semantics, and this is supported with comprehensively designed experiments.
-The resulting visual encoder shows strong transfer capability across widely adopted benchmarks for linear probing, finetuning and also zero-shot evaluation.
-In spite of this, one limitation of our method is that the jointly trained text encoder still learns global semantics without local semantic learning, which might hinder the capability on text encoder-dependent tasks such as zero-shot and image-text retrieval.
+We also utilize mask language modeling to enhance the text encoder which is critical for zero-shot performance.
+The resulting visual encoder shows strong transfer capability across widely adopted benchmarks for linear probing, fine-tuning, and also zero-shot evaluation.

 { }